CoinTracking February 8, 2026 | 9 min read

 CoinTracking Missing Transactions: Find and Fix

 CoinTracking shows hundreds of entries under "Missing Transactions"?
-This doesn't mean transactions are missing from the database.
-It means: For deposits and withdrawals, the counterpart is missing from the data.
-CoinTracking doesn't know where an asset came from or where it went.
-These unpaired bookings cause follow-up errors in the tax report.
+This can mean two things: either not all sources are imported – then the data really is missing – or the imported deposits and withdrawals are misclassified, which is why CoinTracking shows them as missing.
+In both cases CoinTracking doesn't know where an asset came from or where it went – it doesn't know the specific background of your inflows and outflows that only you know and that isn't on the blockchain.
+Exactly these unpaired deposits and withdrawals cause follow-up errors in the tax report.
 In this article, you'll learn what this means and how to systematically resolve the causes.

 01 The Problem: Missing Transactions in CoinTracking